jdjakub/papers/prog-2022/prog22-manuscript.md

 ### Relations
 - _Errors_ (Section \ref{errors}) A longer evaluation gulf delays the detection of errors.
 A longer execution gulf can increase the *likelihood* of errors (e.g. writing a lot of code or taking a long time to write it).
 By turning runtime bugs into statically detected bugs, the combined evaluation gulfs can be reduced.
 - _Adoptability_ (Section \ref{adoptability}): The *execution* gulf is concerned with software using and programming in general.
 The time taken to realize an idea in software is affected by the user's familiarity and the system's *learnability*, as well as the *expressive power* of the system's ontology.
-- _Representation_ (Section \ref{representation}): The motto "The thing on the screen is supposed to be the actual thing" \cite{NakedObjects}, adopted in the context of live programming, suggests that _liveness_ also relates to representation.
-Objects that users interact with should be equipped with faithful behavior rather than being intangible shadows cast by the hidden *real* object.
 - _Notation_ (Section \ref{notation}): Feedback loops are related to *notational structures*.
 In a system with multiple notations, each notation may have different associated feedback loops.
+The motto "The thing on the screen is supposed to be the actual thing" \cite{NakedObjects}, adopted in the context of live programming, relates _liveness_ to a direct connection between surface and internal notations.
+The idea is that interactable objects should be equipped with faithful behavior, instead of being intangible shadows cast by the hidden *real* object.

 ## Notation

-\mybox{{What are the different notations, both textual and visual, through which the system is programmed?
+\mybox{What are the different notations, both textual and visual, through which the system is programmed?
 How do they relate to each other?}

 Programming is always done through some form of notation.
 We consider notations in the most general sense and include any structured gesture using textual or visual notation, user interface or other means.
 Textual notations include primarily programming languages, but may also include, for example, configuration files.
 Visual notations include graphical programming languages.
 Other kinds of structured gestures include, for example, user interfaces for constructing visual elements used in the system.